3willows/3willows.github.io/content/2024-07-25-Display-rate-limit.md

 Because the "Sign in" button is green, I clicked on it without much thought.

-But, without anyone signed up, no one can possibly sign in.
+But, with no signed up, no one can sign in.
 A sensible error message, "Could not authenticate user", appears.

 So far, so good.
 A quick back paddle to "sign up" solves the problem.

 But very soon, even the "sign up" button fails, returning the exact same error, "Could not authenticate user".

 I was baffled.
 Is it the password security policy?
 Something to do with my earlier steps?
-My having put parenthesis around the Supabase URL and API key?
+My having put parentheses around the Supabase URL and API key?

 None of these seems to explain the problem.
 I was further confused when, creating everything afresh (including destroying and creating a new Supabase project), the sign up function worked again.